-A count-controlled loop repeats a specified number of times.
+A count-controlled loop is a loop that repeats a specified number of times.
 In Swift, this is a for loop.
 A for loop has a counter variable, which enables the developer to specify the number of times the loop will be executed.
 See Listing 4-8.